-Born in 1967, David Willis grew up in a suburb of New York City and earned a Bachelor of Arts in Interdepartmental Field Studies from U.C.
-Berkeley, with an emphasis on Social Change and a Minor in Conservation and Resources Studies.
-Willis began working with glass in 1994 and consequently took classes at the Pilchuck Glass School, the famed center for working in the various disciplines of contemporary glass, north of Seattle, WA, in the foothills of the Cascade Mountains.
-This immersion led to his continued growth in a diverse body of work, taking advantage of a cross-disciplinary approach to glass.
-His work currently focuses on the idea that the most intimate aspects of an individual’s life are universal.
+David Willis grew up outside of New York City and earned a BA in Interdepartmental Field Studies from UC Berkeley with an emphasis on Social Change and a Minor in Conservation and Resources Studies.
+He began working with glass in 1994 which marks the beginning of a decades long immersion in the field and has led to a diverse body of work.
+Drawing heavily from nature and taking a cross-disciplinary approach to the material, his work focuses around the idea that the most intimate aspects of an individual’s life are common to all people.

 Willis has been an instructor at institutions including the Pilchuck Glass School, the Corning Museum of Glass Studio, the University of Oregon, and the Penland School of Craft.
 He has been a featured artist at the Niijima Glass Art Festival in Japan and has demonstrated many times for the Glass Art Society.
 Willis has been honored with an Award of Excellence for Artistic Mastery of Glass from the International Flameworking Conference, and a Visiting Artist Residency at the Museum of Glass in

 His work is included in public, private, and museum collections nationally and internationally, and has been published in books and magazines including ARTnews, New Glass Review, Contemporary Flameworking Vol III, and Lampworking the 20th Century to the Present.